jchavarri/javierchavarri.com/src/pages/beyond-typescript.md

   - "Melange"
 ---

-For the past six years, I have been working with with OCaml, most of this time has been spent writing code at [Ahrefs](https://ahrefs.com/) to process [a lot of data](https://ahrefs.com/big-data) and show it to users in a way that makes sense.
+For the past six years, I have been working with OCaml, most of this time has been spent writing code at [Ahrefs](https://ahrefs.com/) to process [a lot of data](https://ahrefs.com/big-data) and show it to users in a way that makes sense.

 OCaml is a language designed with types in mind.
 It took me some time to learn